 Assessment of maternal feeding practices at year 5

-The Comprehensive Feeding Practices Questionnaire (CFPQ) (28) was administered to the mothers in English which is the administrative language in Singapore.
+The Comprehensive Feeding Practices Questionnaire (CFPQ) [28] was administered to the mothers in English which is the administrative language in Singapore.
 The CFPQ comprises of 49 items which were answered using two response formats depending on whether the items addressed frequency or degree.
-The response formats were ‘‘never, rarely, sometimes, mostly, always’’ or ‘‘disagree, slightly disagree, neutral, slightly agree, agree’’ (19).
-Encourage balance and variety (4 items, e.g., ‘I encourage my child to try new foods’), Environment (4 items, e.g., ‘Most of the food I keep in the house is healthy’), Involvement (3 items, e.g., ‘I involve my child in planning family meals’), Modelling (4 items, e.g., ‘I model healthy eating for my child by eating healthy foods myself’), Monitoring (4 items, e.g., ‘How much do you keep track the sweets that your child eats?’), Teaching about nutrition (3 items, e.g., ‘I discuss with my child the nutritional value of foods’), Child control (5 items, e.g., ‘Do you let your child eat whatever s/he wants?’), Emotion regulation (3 items, e.g., ‘When the child gets fussy, is giving him/her something to eat or drink the first thing you do?’), Food as reward (3 items, e.g., ‘I offer my child his/her favourite foods in exchange for good behaviour’), Pressure (4 items, e.g., ‘My child should always eat all of the food on his/her plate’), Restriction for health (4 items, e.g., ‘I have to be sure that my child does not eat too much of his/her favourite foods’), and Restriction for weight control (8 items, e.g., ‘I encourage my child to eat less so he/she won’t get fat’) (28).
+The response formats were ‘‘never, rarely, sometimes, mostly, always’’ or ‘‘disagree, slightly disagree, neutral, slightly agree, agree’’ [19].
+Encourage balance and variety (4 items, e.g., ‘I encourage my child to try new foods’), Environment (4 items, e.g., ‘Most of the food I keep in the house is healthy’), Involvement (3 items, e.g., ‘I involve my child in planning family meals’), Modelling (4 items, e.g., ‘I model healthy eating for my child by eating healthy foods myself’), Monitoring (4 items, e.g., ‘How much do you keep track the sweets that your child eats?’), Teaching about nutrition (3 items, e.g., ‘I discuss with my child the nutritional value of foods’), Child control (5 items, e.g., ‘Do you let your child eat whatever s/he wants?’), Emotion regulation (3 items, e.g., ‘When the child gets fussy, is giving him/her something to eat or drink the first thing you do?’), Food as reward (3 items, e.g., ‘I offer my child his/her favourite foods in exchange for good behaviour’), Pressure (4 items, e.g., ‘My child should always eat all of the food on his/her plate’), Restriction for health (4 items, e.g., ‘I have to be sure that my child does not eat too much of his/her favourite foods’), and Restriction for weight control (8 items, e.g., ‘I encourage my child to eat less so he/she won’t get fat’) [28].
 Mean scores were calculated from all the items of each subscale only when the questionnaire was fully completed without any missing data.
 Higher scores on a subscale indicated greater use of the particular feeding practice.
-The questionnaire has been validated among parents of children aged 18 months to 8 years (28), and suitable for use in this age group.
+The questionnaire has been validated among parents of children aged 18 months to 8 years [28], and suitable for use in this age group.

 Maternal and child characteristics

 Data on maternal ethnicity and educational level were collected from participants at the recruitment visit.
 Measured weight at <14 weeks gestation was extracted retrospectively from clinic records, and was used to calculate and represent pre-pregnancy BMI.
 Mothers’ height was measured at 26-28 weeks of gestation using a stadiometer (SECA206, Hamburg, Germany).
 The BMI at <14 weeks gestation showed a high correlation with pre-pregnancy BMI (r = 0.965).
 Information on child sex and birth order was extracted from obstetric records.
 Frequency and duration of child milk feeding practices was collected at 3, 6, 9, and 12 months of age with the use of interviewer-administered questionnaires to estimate the duration of exclusive breastfeeding.
 The weight of the child at 5 years of age was obtained using with the use of a calibrated digital scale (SECA model 813; SECA Corp.) to the nearest 10 g.
 Standing height was measured with the use of a stadiometer (SECA model 213).
 For reliability, all measurements were taken in duplicates and averaged.
 Child BMI was calculated as weight divided by the square of height.
-Based on WHO Child Growth Standards 2006, age and sex-adjusted BMI z-scores were derived using WHO Anthro software (Version 3.2.2) (29).
+Based on WHO Child Growth Standards 2006, age and sex-adjusted BMI z-scores were derived using WHO Anthro software (Version 3.2.2) [29].

 Assessment of dietary intake at 5 years of age